 This is the largest lava flow in the world, covering an areas of 218 square miles, and it was formed when the Laki volcano erupted in 1783.
 The eruption lasted eight months, and 42 billion tons of lava was spewed forth.
 The eruption had far-reaching global consequences, with the ash in the air affecting the climate across Europe and causing crop failures and famine.

-Today, the moss covered Eldhraun Lava Field is a unique and beautiful site, and there are a number of spots you can stop to admire its vastness.
+Today, the moss covered Eldhraun Lava Field is a unique and beautiful site, unlike anywhere else we saw in Iceland, and there are a number of spots you can stop to admire its vastness.
 Just be sure to stay to the marked paths and not to walk on the moss, as it is very fragile and takes decades to regenerate.

 That finishes up our second day of our 3 day Iceland itinerary.
 Now for some suggestions on where to stay!